-Fast forward to 2018, and eight types of facilities now have their own NPSGs, including hospitals, ambulatory health care, critical access hospitals, and office-based surgery.
+Fast forward to 2021.
+Eight types of facilities now have their own NPSGs, including hospitals, ambulatory health care, critical access hospitals, and office-based surgery.
 These facilities, when accredited by The Joint Commission, are surveyed for compliance with the requirements of the goals.
-Hospitals, for example, are expected to comply with 16 NPSGs broken out into seven categories.
-Each NPSG includes Elements of Performance (EPs) detailing what is expected of the hospital.
+Hospitals, for example, are expected to comply with 11 NPSGs across seven categories.
+Each NPSG includes elements of performance (EPs) detailing what is expected of the hospital.

-One NPSG — NPSG.03.06.01 — addresses the matter of medication reconciliation.
-The NPSG's expectations are described as follows: "Record and pass along correct information about a patient's medicines.
+One NPSG — NPSG.03.06.01 — addresses medication reconciliation.
+The NPSG's expectations for the med rec NPSG are described as follows: "Record and pass along correct information about a patient's medicines.
 Find out what medicines the patient is taking.
 Compare those medicines to new medicines given to the patient.
 Make sure the patient knows which medicines to take when they are at home.
 Tell the patient it is important to bring their up-to-date list of medicines every time they visit a doctor."

 This description summarizes the five EPs included in NPSG.03.06.01.
-The Joint Commission makes the case that if hospitals and other organizations required to meet these EPs can complete each of these steps as described, i.e. "check their box," then patients will receive safer care and organizations will deliver better outcomes.
-In fact, when The Joint Commission finds that an organization is in compliance with all applicable NPSGs, the organization receives a "check mark" on the summary page of its Quality Report.
+The Joint Commission makes the case that if hospitals and other organizations required to meet these EPs can complete each of these steps as described — i.e., "check their box" — then patients will receive safer care and organizations will deliver better outcomes.
+In fact, when The Joint Commission finds that an organization complies with a NPSG, the organization receives a "checkmark" on the summary page of its Quality Report.

-But one can argue that simply striving to check the box and ultimately earn this check mark is fraught with risk.
-In the case of the medication reconciliation NPSG (and others), the EPs can serve as valuable guides.
-But with short descriptions and one or two accompanying notes, they lack the level of detail and guidance organizations need if they truly want to take medication reconciliation and patient safety to a new level.
+But one can argue that working toward earning this checkmark as the foundation for assessing the effectiveness of an organization's med rec program is fraught with risk.
+In the case of the medication reconciliation NPSG (and others), their accompanying EPs can serve as valuable guides to improve performance with NSPG compliance.
+But with short descriptions and just one or two accompanying notes, the EPs typically lack the level of detail and guidance organizations need if they truly want to take medication reconciliation and patient safety to a new level.

-To help you accomplish this worthwhile objective while supporting efforts to achieve compliance with NPSG.03.06.01, follow these five quick tips.
+To help you accomplish this worthwhile objective while supporting efforts to achieve compliance with NPSG.03.06.01, follow these eight tips.

 1. Approach patients without preconceptions

 When it comes to medication reconciliation — and many other components of care delivery — it is critical to never assume anything about your patients.
 They will present with varying levels of health literacy.
 They will speak different languages and follow different religious beliefs.
-Some will have strong memories that allow them to recall what medications they take while others will struggle with recollection.
+Some will have strong memories that allow them to clearly recall their medication regimen and all its essential details (e.g., frequency, route, dosage) while others will struggle with recollection of even basic details.
 Some patients will be comfortable in healthcare settings; others will be terrified.
-There will be patients who have had great healthcare experiences and patients with horror stories to tell.
+There will be patients who have had great healthcare experiences and patients with multiple horror stories to tell.

 These and other patient qualities can be a help or hindrance to the medication reconciliation process.
-Understanding how they can affect your medication reconciliation efforts will be vital to most effectively meeting unique patient needs.
+Understanding how an individual patient and their experiences can affect your medication reconciliation efforts will be vital to more effectively meeting unique patient needs.

 Some patients are naturally more prone to medication errors.
 The Massachusetts Board of Registration in Medicine's Quality and Patient Safety Division identifies such high-risk patients as follows:

-Your organization should implement processes to flag such patients and detail how members of your organization tasked with medication reconciliation responsibilities should work to address these and other barriers to safety.
+Your organization should implement processes to flag such patients and ensure there are processes and procedures in place to help guide those members of your organization tasked with medication reconciliation responsibilities to work to address these and other barriers to safety.

 In an interview with Patient Safety & Quality Healthcare, Megan Maddox, medication and safety officer at Sanford Medical Center, noted that Sanford research indicated its medication reconciliation team found an average of four discrepancies per patient on their electronic medication list.